wp-plugins/shortcodes-anywhere/readme.txt

 If you have any problem or conflict try to disable the plugin and see if the problem still consist.<br>Share your potential conflicts in the support tab, if you have found them.<br>

-= Where get I get more information about the Delete Multiple Themes? = You can found more information at: <a href="http://happyplugins.com/shortcodes-anywhere">HappyPlugin - Shortcodes AnyWhere</a>
+= Where get I get more information about the Shortcodes AnyWhere? = You can found more information at: <a href="http://happyplugins.com/shortcodes-anywhere">HappyPlugin - Shortcodes AnyWhere</a>